Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 ```

 ### Delete a Secret
 `delete_secret` deletes a secret previously stored in the Key Vault.
+When [soft-delete](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-ovw-soft-delete) is not enabled for the Key Vault, this operation permanently deletes the secret.
 ```python
     from azure.identity import AsyncClientSecretCredential
     from azure.security.keyvault import SecretClient